 Being able and willing to "headline" this issue, or to reduce it to one phrase or sentence 1) makes it easier for your partner to receive what you're talking about, 2) assist you both in staying on one issue (the one you've announced) and 3) assists you in finally landing on a U.S.A request (toward the end of the "Love Seat.")

 Use these notes as inspired.
-Get familiar with them so that you, if you are Partner A, you can guide the conversation along what you feel will be the most effective path.
-For instance, you may be inclined to skip to the Accounting Pool and then on to creating a new agreement.
+Get familiar with them so that you can both guide the conversation along what you feel will be the most effective path.
+For instance, you may be inclined to skip to the Accounting Pool and to simply move forward toward creating a new agreement.
 You may feel inspired to take Sue Johnson's approach and go directly to describing the dance and then on to an agreement.

 90% of issues management is created through your own personal breakthrough and your Nightly Check In & Chit Chat.
 The “Love Seat” is for volatile issues that could easily get out of control.